i11g/Back-End-Technologies/README.md

 ## General Information
 The course is part of SoftUni QA Automation Program and focus on:
 - The course is part of SoftUni QA Automation Program and focus on:
-- Работа с файлови формати за данни: JSON, YAML and XML
+- Working with data file formats: JSON, YAML and XML
-- Създаване на компонентни тестове
+- Create component tests
-- Тестване на Web API/ MVC приложения
+- Testing of Web API/ MVC applications
-- Mocking на данни при тестване
+- Mocking data in testing
-- Работа с виртуализация и контейнери

-## Technologies Used
-- C # - version 1.0
-- Java Script - version 2.0
-- N Unit - version 3.0

-## Acknowledgements

-- Many thanks to SoftUni

-## Contact
-Created by [](https://) - feel free to contact me!

-## License
-This repo is open source and available under the MIT License.
+- Working with virtualization and containers